 Scales are a class of basic gymnastic balance exercises in which the body remains straight while pivoting on a single leg.
 They get their name from the old-time weight measurement balance scales, where one side goes down as the other rises.

-Addressing Limitations in Your Flexibility, Strength, and Balance
+How Scales Will Help You Assess Your Flexibility, Strength, and Balance

-So now that you understand the technique, let’s take a look at how to use the front and back scales to figure out what specific issues you may have with flexibility, strength, and balance.
-Based on where your form and technique break down the most, you’ll be able to see where you have the biggest issues.
+Depending on where your form and technique break down the most, you’ll be able to see where you have the biggest issues.

 Let’s start with flexibility.

-Of course, your hamstrings need to be able to lengthen appropriately to perform the scales to full extension, but some people with extremely tight hip flexors may feel those are limiting as well.
 Also, to keep your chest and upper body tall and upright, you may need to work on your mid-back spinal extension.

 So, the flexibility signs to look out for are: